codeforkjeff/covid-19-stats/README.md

 ## Simple Choropleth Map of Outbreaks

 This uses the metric of "25 or higher new cases per 100k in the last 2 weeks."
-This is one of the measures used by WA tate at the start of the pandemic to determine which counties could move to later stages of reopening.
+This is one of the measures used by WA state at the start of the pandemic to determine which counties could move to later stages of reopening.
+So it's a a helpful working definition of "outbreak."

 <https://codeforkjeff.github.io/covid-19-stats/outbreaks_simple.html>

 ## Overly Complicated Map of Outbreaks

 This was an initial effort that ended up way too busy-looking and complicated to understand.
-What's useful about it, though, is the color coding to show which counties are trending up and downwards over the last 2 weeks.
+What I still like about it, though, is the color coding to show which counties have been trending upwards or downwards over the last 2 weeks.
 You can't tell this information at a glance in the simpler choropleth map.

 <https://codeforkjeff.github.io/covid-19-stats/outbreaks.html>